ThorKn/icestick_spinalHDL_pwmAudio_V2/README.md

-# icestick_spinalHDL_template
+# icestick_spinalHDL_pwmAudio_V2
-A template for starting a spinalHDL project targeted at the Lattice icestick FPGA.
+Home of the AudioChip V2.
+Made for an Lattice IceStick FPGA, adaptable for ASIC microchips.

 ### Create Verilog from spinalHDL
 ```
 cd spinalHDL
 sbt "runMain MyImplementation"